Rapids and Wilderness:

 How risky is white water rafting?

 White water rafting can be risky, especially on more challenging class IV and V rapids where helmets are required.
 However, most commercial rafting trips take place on rivers selected for their intermediate level of difficulty with extensively trained professional guides.
+On many rivers outfitters say there are more accidents getting in and out of the rafts and walking on shore than in the river.

 If you’re new to rafting or unsure about your abilities, start with a beginner or intermediate level trip.
 As you gain experience and confidence, you can gradually move on to more challenging rapids.